 CloudBees Jenkins Operations Center connects all of your CloudBees Jenkins Enterprise masters and enables you to not only manage and report across all of those masters but share jobs, tools, and configurations among those masters.
 This release enhances the ability to work across masters and simplify day-to-day operations.

-- The button will copy the current item with all its build history to the new location.
+The Copy button will copy the current item with all its build history to the new location.
 The original item with all its build history will also be retained at its original location.

 The Promote button will copy the configuration without any build history of the item to the destination.
 If an item of the same name already exists at the destination, that item’s configuration will be replaced by the source item’s configuration.
 The build history of the source item and any pre-existing destination item will remain unchanged by the promotion.